HieraRS: A Hierarchical Segmentation Paradigm for Remote Sensing Enabling Multi-Granularity Interpretation and

 To address the above challenges, recent studies have begun to explore hierarchical LCLU classification methods.
-Adam et al.\cite{Adam_2022_RS} demonstrated through experiments on Sentinel-2 time-series data that hierarchical classification outperforms traditional flat approaches in complex land cover recognition.
-To more effectively model hierarchical relationships among categories, Yang et al.\cite{yang_2020_b} introduced class hierarchies derived from geospatial databases, and proposed a joint optimization strategy~\cite{yang_2021_isprs} to enhance hierarchical prediction consistency.
-Hiera-UNet~\cite{hiera-unet_2024_TGRS} introduced coarse-level predictions as soft constraints into fine-level classification to achieve hierarchical information transfer.
+Existing efforts can be broadly categorized into hierarchy-aware supervision, architecture-driven hierarchical interaction, and data-driven hierarchy construction.
+Adam et al.~\cite{Adam_2022_RS} demonstrated through experiments on Sentinel-2 time-series data that hierarchical classification outperforms traditional flat approaches in complex land cover recognition.
+To more effectively model hierarchical relationships among categories, Yang et al.~\cite{yang_2020_b} introduced class hierarchies derived from geospatial databases, and proposed a joint optimization strategy~\cite{yang_2021_isprs} to enhance hierarchical prediction consistency.
+HierU-Net~\cite{hiera-unet_2024_TGRS} introduced coarse-level predictions as soft constraints into fine-level classification to achieve hierarchical information transfer.
 Kang et al.\cite{kang_2024_fusion} extended the hierarchical segmentation framework~\cite{hieraseg_2024_TPAMI} by integrating attribute-based hierarchical structures and a decision-level fusion strategy, leading to improved classification accuracy.
 In addition, Liu et al.~\cite{clustering_liu_2025} proposed a data-driven clustering method that automatically constructs hierarchical classification systems, which achieved better performance than manually defined hierarchies.

 These hierarchical LCLU methods have provided technical support for producing more fine-grained and semantically rich products.
-However, in modeling hierarchical structures, many of these approaches~\cite{yang_2020_b, hiera-unet_2024_TGRS} rely on specific architectural designs, limiting their compatibility with recently developed flat network architectures in hierarchical classification tasks.
-Moreover, existing studies generally lack a systematic investigation into their adaptability to multi-modal RS data.
+However, in modeling hierarchical structures, many of these approaches~\cite{hiera-unet_2024_TGRS} rely on specific architectural designs, limiting their compatibility with modern flat segmentation architectures in hierarchical classification tasks.
+Moreover, existing studies generally lack a systematic investigation into their adaptability to multi-source RS data characterized by varying spatial resolutions and sensor configurations.
 To address these challenges, we propose BHCCM, which can be seamlessly integrated into existing flat classification models to achieve end-to-end hierarchical LCLU classification.
-It supports multi-granularity predictions aligned with predefined tree-structured hierarchies while simultaneously improves both prediction consistency and classification accuracy.
+Details of BHCCM are presented in Section~\ref{Methodology:BHCCM}.